deepsense-ai/seahorse/docs/operations/convert_type.md

 ---

 Converts types of columns in a DataFrame.
 It can convert one or more columns at once.
 All of the selected columns are converted to the same (selected) type.
-The conversion is done in place.

 Supports conversions from all types to String, Boolean, Timestamp, Double, Float, Long, and Integer type.